sochoa/obsidian-object-storage/README.md

 Goals
 -----

-1. Provide reliable, durable, performant, and secure object storage service.
+1. Provide an object storage service that does not suck.
 2. Provide the building blocks of a web-scale object storage service.
 3. Provide inter-operability with other services -- do one thing well, not the kitchen sink approach.